abhirathod95/travel-blog/src/blog/travel/2021-03-15/Austin-Getaway.md

 ![](../../../images/United&#32;States&#32;of&#32;America/Texas/Austin_3.jpg)
 ```

 We had two lazy morning with leftovers for breakfast and cup of coffee with the pour over bags given to us.
 We stored everything in the small refrigerator and heated our food up on the convection stove with a pan.
-The pickled onions, cotija cheese, and fresh cilantro in a warm toasted tortilla and smoky fajita chicken was so delicious and easy to prepare before we left for the cabin.
+The pickled onions, cotija cheese, and fresh cilantro in a warm toasted tortilla and smoky fajita chicken was so delicious and easy to prepare.

 ![Our leftover tacos](../../../images/United&#32;States&#32;of&#32;America/Texas/Austin_8.jpg)